KKR to buy Mitchell International from Aurora Capital

-(Reuters) - Private equity firm KKR & Co LP (KKR.N) has agreed to buy car and property claims software company Mitchell International Inc from Los-Angeles based buyout firm Aurora Capital Group, the firms said on Thursday.
+Sept 5 (Reuters) - Private equity firm KKR & Co LP has agreed to buy car and property claims software company Mitchell International from Aurora Capital Group, the companies said on Thursday.

-The value of the deal was not publicly disclosed but a person familiar with the matter, who requested anonymity discussing financial details, said the transaction valued Mitchell at around $1.1 billion, or 11 to 12 times its adjusted earnings before interest, tax, depreciation and amortization.

 The transaction is expected to close in the fourth quarter.